AnaWes/My-Portfolio/README.md

 # My-Portfolio
-Lookimg forward to being guided and corrected as a beginner.
+Looking forward to being guided and corrected as a beginner.